chain4energy/c4e-docs/usersGuide/validators/redelegate.md

 ### To start the process of redelegation user need to do following steps:

-1. Go to “Stacking” page and select the validator from which you will redelegate tokens;
+1. Go to “[Staking](https://wallet.c4e.io/staking)” page and select the validator from which you will redelegate tokens;

 ![alt_text](./images/delegate/1.png "image_tooltip")